rix0rrr/ios-power-geniustools/README.md

-# Get GOOD energy diagnostics for your iDevice
+# Getting GOOD energy diagnostics for your iDevice

 There's a lot of misinformation about power usage of iDevices out there, but a dearth of actual information and diagnostics tools.